-The TLV320AlC3105 includes an output level control on each output driver with limited gain adjustment from 0 dB to 9 dB.
-The output driver circuitry in this device are designed to provide a low distortion output while playing full-scale stereo DAC signals at a 0-dB gain setting.
+The TLV320AlC32 includes an output level control on each output driver with limited gain adjustment from 0 dB to 9 dB.
+The output driver circuitry in this device are designed to provide a low distortion output while playing fullscale stereo DAC signals at a 0dB gain setting.
 However, a higher amplitude output can be obtained at the cost of increased signal distortion at the output.
 This output level control allows the user to make this tradeoff based on the requirements of the end equipment.
 Note that this output level control is not intended to be used as a standard output volume control.
 It is expected to be used only sparingly for level setting, i.e., adjustment of the fullscale output range of the device.

 Each differential line output driver can be powered down independently of the others when it is not needed in the system.
-When placed into power down through register programming, the driver output pins are placed into a high-impedance state.
+When placed into powerdown through register programming, the driver output pins will be placed into a tri-stated, high-impedance state.

-ANALOG HIGH-POWER OUTPUT DRIVERS
+ANALOG HIGH POWER OUTPUT DRIVERS

-The TLV320AlC3105 includes four high-power output drivers with extensive flexibility in their usage.
-These output drivers are individually capable of driving 30 mW each into a $16-\Omega$ load in single-ended configuration, and they can be used in pairs connected in bridge-terminated load (BTL) configuration between two driver outputs.
+The TLV320AlC32 includes four high power output drivers with extensive flexibility in their usage.
+These output drivers are individually capable of driving 30 mW each into a 16- Ω load in single-ended configuration, and they can be used in pairs to drive up to 500 mW into an 8- Ω load connected in bridge-terminated load (BTL) configuration between two driver outputs.

-The high-power output drivers can be configured in a variety of ways, including:
+The high power output drivers can be configured in a variety of ways, including:

-- 1. Driving up to two fully differential output signals - 2.
-Driving up to four single-ended output signals - 3.
-Driving two single-ended output signals, with one or two of the remaining drivers driving a fixed VCM level, for a pseudodifferential stereo output
+- 1. driving up to two fully differential output signals - 2. driving up to four single-ended output signals - 3. driving two single-ended output signals, with one or two of the remaining drivers driving a fixed VCM level, for a pseudo-differential stereo output - 4. driving one or two $8-\Omega$ speakers connected BTL between pairs of driver output pins